MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/audio-conferencing-toll-free-numbers-policy.md

 > A user can be assigned only one audio conferencing policy at a time.

 > [!IMPORTANT]
-> Updating numbers using this policy can take up to 24 hours.
+> It can take up to 24 hours for the assigned phone numbers to show up on your meeting invite.
 If you aren't seeing updated numbers appear, please wait at least 24 hours before contacting support.

 ### Known issue